tomarrell/React-Express-Skeleton/README.md

-# tom-react-express-skeleton
-A Simple React + Express Application Skeleton
+# React + Express Skeleton
+A simple React and Express skeleton to get your application up and running quickly.

+Authored by Tom Arrell